 Requirements and training

-If you don’t already have a NVBLQ, you can take a course to get the qualification – find your nearest one with RLSS UK, SLSGB or SLSA Wales.
+If you don’t already have a NVBLQ, you can take a course to get the qualification – find your nearest one:

 And if you don't currently have a recognised beach lifeguard qualification, but you'd like us to stay in touch with regards to opportunities and training, you can register your interest.
 You can also join our Facebook group for regular updates, as well as the opportunity to ask any questions and ‘meet’ your potential colleagues.